SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

         is_driving = True
 ```

 Now we need to detect whether Misty is stopped.
 Because the sensors on her treads are a bit inaccurate, we give a little bit of leeway by comparing to `min_speed` instead of 0.
-Importantly, we need to specify that `isDriving` is `True`; otherwise, we might accidentally run this section of code before Misty starts moving.
+Importantly, we need to specify that `is_driving` is `True`; otherwise, we might accidentally run this section of code before Misty starts moving.

 If Misty is stopped, then we want to change her LED to green, play an audio file, print a message to the console, and unregister from all events.
 If we changed the hazard settings earlier, this is where we should reset them.